About the AJGP Academic Post

-The Australian Journal of General Practice (AJGP) is the official journal of the Royal Australian College of General Practitioners (RACGP).
-The AJGP aims to provide relevant, evidence-based, clearly articulated information to Australian general practitioners (GPs) to assist them in providing the highest quality patient care, applicable to the varied geographic and social contexts in which GPs work and to all GP roles as clinician, researcher, educator, practice team member and opinion leader.
+The Australian Journal of General Practice (AJGP) aims to provide relevant, evidence-based, clearly articulated information to Australian general practitioners (GPs) to assist them in providing the highest quality patient care, applicable to the varied geographic and social contexts in which GPs work and to all GP roles as clinician, researcher, educator, practice team member and opinion leader.
 All articles are subject to peer review before they are accepted for publication.

 The Editorial Fellow role description can be found here.

-The registrar program has moved to a structured learning program whose features are highlighted in the RACGP Editorial Fellow Learning program (2019) and whose content is detailed in the RACGP Curriculum for Australian General Practice 2019 Special Skills Unit – Editorial Fellow (EF19).
+The details of the Editorial Fellow’s structured learning program are highlighted in the RACGP Editorial Fellow Learning program (2019) and associated content is detailed in the RACGP Curriculum for Australian General Practice 2019 Special Skills Unit – Editorial Fellow (EF19).
 It is highly reccomended that you review these documents carefully if you wish to apply for the AJGP Academic Post